mohamedtharwat000/career/README.md

   - ESLint for code linting
   - Prettier for code formatting
   - esbuild for fast bundling and compiling
-  - npm-run-all for running multiple scripts concurrently
-- **Other Dependencies:**
-  - Axios for making HTTP requests
-  - Cookie-Parser for handling cookies
-  - Browser-Sync for live-reloading during development

 ## Project Structure